My Comic Book Revival

 Somehow the summer course turned into 6 Saturday morning sessions starting in November but it was well worth waiting.
 We were introduced to both practical and theoretical ideas as well as the working process of comics, which is rather labourous as you need to produce a proper draft or storyboard before you start the actual drawing.
 During one of the classes our instructor told us to make a storyboard of the tale of Little Red Riding Hood in any way we wish to interpret it.
 Below is the final, coloured version of my interpretation, made with some of the professional advice in mind.

-So, thanks to the course I have proudly completed my first "adult and seriously intended" comic story.
+Hungarian speakers clearly have an advantage in reading the text, but I would be interested if anybody else has a guess on what is going on here: So, thanks to the course I have proudly completed my first "adult and seriously intended" comic story.
 I currently resumed working on the previous project intending to create about 8 pages at first.
 The date of its completion is yet unknown, but I plan to post it here provided that I'll be satisfied with the looks of it.

 For people interested in the medium and theory of comics I can recommend reading Understanding Comics by Scott McCloud or checking out his web site at www.scottmccloud.com.